CNES/cars/docs/source/user_guide/cli.rst

 .. note::

-  Use ``cars configfile.json --loglevel INFO`` to get detailed information about each CARS steps.
+  Use ``cars configfile.json --loglevel INFO`` to get detailed information about each CARS step.

 .. _inputs: